panzi/logmon/README.md

   --body TEMPLATE       Body template for the emails.

                         Template variables:
-                          {entries} ....
+                          {entries} .....
 All entries for the message concatenated into a string with two
                                           newlines between each.
-                          {logfile} ....
+                          {logfile} .....
 The path of the logfile.
-                          {entry1} .....
+                          {entry1} ......
 The first log entry of the message.
-                          {line1} ......
+                          {line1} .......
 The first line of the first log entry.
-                          {brief} ......
+                          {brief} .......
 Like {line1}, but with the entry start pattern removed.
-                          {entrynum} ...
+                          {entrynum} ....
 The number of entries in this message.
+                          {sender} ......
+The sender email address.
+                          {receivers} ...
+Comma separated list of receiver email addresses.
-                          {{ ...........
+                          {{ ............
 A literal {
-                          }} ...........
+                          }} ............
 A literal }

                         [default: '{logfile}\n\n{entries}']
   --wait-file-not-found SECONDS